What is emotional wellbeing and why is it so important?

 "in order to help their pupils succeed, schools have a role to play in supporting them to be resilient and mentally healthy".

-Here at the Bridge Academy we adopt a whole school approach where all staff value and recognise the need to promote positive mental health and wellbeing in every child.
+Here at Godmanchester Bridge Academy we adopt a whole school approach where all staff value and recognise the need to promote positive mental health and wellbeing in every child.
 We place great value on developing the whole child-academically, socially and emotionally.
-This reflects our school value of caring.

 The skills needed throughout life can be taught and learnt at any age.
 All aspects of a child and young person's experience, in and out of school, contribute to their personal and social development and, as a school, we feel it is important that we share that role with parents, carers and families.